NexGen-3D-Printing/MKS-PI-SKIPR-Clean-Klipper-Install/README.md

 sudo reboot

-log back into ssh after the MKS-PI rebbots
+log back into ssh after the MKS-PI reboots

 then type: